Every Story Counts

 My library

-by Lora, about 1 month ago
+by Lora, 3 months ago

 My parents and brother moved to La Mesa in 1954.
 I was born in 1957 and we moved early in 1958, closer to the library.
 My mother would take us kids to the library, at least weekly, over the Culowee hill.
 I have such strong memories of the old library.
 Piles of books.
 I can't live without them.
 Yes, I do read some electronically, but to have a real book in hand is such a pleasure.